 What is it about Christmas that conjures up a warm fuzzy feeling, yet at the same time creates anxiety at the thought of everything that needs to be done?
 Our parent’s generation embraced what they called the most wonderful time of the year with seemingly little effort.
-That of course comes from a child’s perspective.
+That of course is from a child’s perspective.

 Christmas seems abnormal without the gatherings we have come to treasure.
 Can we enjoy the holidays without them?
+Undoubtedly.

 The people who walked in darkness have seen a great light; those who dwelt in the land of the shadow of death, upon them a light has shined.”

 This solitary fact—that the Light of the world entered our human experience more than 2,000 years ago—is the foundation for celebrating Christmas (cf. Lk.
 2).
 The Western world acknowledges the one holiday associated with Jesus Christ’s birth on the 25th of December.
-In this day of “cancel culture,” it’s crucial to celebrate.
+In this day of “cancel culture,” it’s crucial we celebrate.